Brampton Assembly (AMC): Legacy

-The original AMC factory was closed on 4 April 1992 and sold to Wal-Mart for use as one of their Canadian warehouses.
+The original Brampton AMC factory was closed on 4 April 1992.
+The property was sold to Wal-Mart for use as one of their Canadian warehouses.
 The remains of the plant's west buildings were torn down in 2005, and the land was redeveloped for commercial/retail use.
 Among the buildings on the site is a Lowe's home improvement store that opened on 10 December 2007, as one of the first three to be established by the retail chain in Canada.
 The old factory's east building was demolished in 2007, and a Walmart Supercentre now occupies the site along with a warehouse.

 Rambler Drive, a street to the west of the plant leading into the Peel Village neighborhood off Kennedy, serves as a reminder of AMC's former presence in the area.

 Annual production

 American Motors' original Brampton production and products for model years (MY) from 1961 through 1992: